Skip to content

 When to Seek Help?

 If you are seeing a significant increase in daily shedding or a visible change in scalp density, the best first step is to consult a dermatologist.
-Ruling out thyroid issues or specific deficiencies via blood tests is essential before starting any advanced treatment.
+Ruling out thyroid issues or specific deficiencies via blood tests is essential before starting any advanced hair-loss treatment.

 At The Treatment Rooms London, we don’t just look at the hair; we look at the whole patient.
 Whether you require medical management or are a candidate for a precision hair transplant, early intervention remains the most powerful tool in your arsenal.